-Iodine: biological information
+Iodine - 53I: biological information

-Biological role of iodine: in nature, iodine exists as iodide ions, I-, and it is as iodide that it is taken into our bodies.
+In nature, iodine exists as iodide ions, I-, and it is as iodide that it is taken into our bodies.
 Iodine is an essential component of the human diet and in fact appears to be the heaviest required element in the diet.
 Iodine compounds are useful in medicine.